New Job Mortgage | Can you get a mortgage in a new job? Yes

 How long do I have to be in a new job to get a mortgage?

 You don’t even need to have started the new job if you apply to the right lender.
-Some lenders allow you to use the income from a new job when assessing a mortgage application up to three months before the job even starts.
+Some lenders allow you to use the income from a new job when assessing a mortgage application up to 3 months before the job even starts.

 Is it harder to get a mortgage with a new job?